ichi4096/vivado-on-silicon-mac/README.md

 # vivado-on-arm-mac
 This is a collection of scripts to install Xilinx Vivado on ARM-based Macs.
 (Tested on M2 MacBook Air with 2022 Edition of Vivado)
-Note that the scripts are configured such that you automatically agree to Xilinx' and 3rd party license agreements by running them.

 ## How to install

 ## How does it work